-For divisions U11 (Comp only), U13 and above, parents will now be purchasing the jerseys directly.
+For divisions U11 and above, parents need to purchase the player's Vikings jersey.
 The process is as follows:

-- After being notified by the Association, go to Sports Experts in Campbellton to purchase your reversible hockey jersey.
-Price is $120 + tax, but 50% off for the 2021-22 season.
+- Go to Sports Experts in Campbellton to purchase your reversible hockey jersey.
+Price is $125 + tax.
+50% discount is applicable for a player's first Vikings jersey.

 - Pick a number for your child's jersey.
 Players born in odd years must pick a unique odd number for their birth year.
 Players born in even years must pick a unique even number for their birth year.